Anei helps lead Oklahoma State over Kansas State 64-59

 The Cowboys outrebounded the Wildcats 38-29 and outscored Kansas State 30-22 in the paint.

+“I’m going to continue to coach them hard,” Weber said.
+“Obviously I haven’t done enough because we’re not tough enough.
+We’ve got to stay strong together and help each other.”

 The Cowboys went 22 of 43 from the field (51%) while holding the Wildcats to just 20-of-56 shooting (35.7%).
-Both teams combined for just one made field goal in the final five minutes of the first half.
+Oklahoma State shot 13 of 16 from the field (81%) in the second half, which is the second-best ever by a Kansas State opponent.

+Oklahoma State is playing better winning their second game in three tries with the lone loss coming to No. 1 Baylor in a game the Cowboys were very competitive.

+“I think we’ve been playing much better the past two and a half weeks or so,” Boynton said.
+“Playing well against the number one team in the country helped our confidence, but I think it’s been a gradual development process.”

 BIG PICTURE